nodatime/nodatime/www/unstable/userguide/localdatetime-patterns.md

 The following standard patterns are supported:

 - `o` or `O`: The round-trip pattern, which is always "yyyy'-'MM'-'dd'T'HH':'mm':'ss'.'fffffff" using the invariant culture.
-The calendar system is not round-tripped in this pattern, but it's compatible with the BCL round-trip pattern.
+The calendar system is not round-tripped in this pattern, but it's compatible with the BCL round-trip pattern (for `DateTime` values with a `Kind` of `Unspecified`, which is closest in meaning to `LocalDateTime`).

 - `r`: The full round-trip pattern including calendar system, which is always "yyyy'-'MM'-'dd'T'HH':'mm':'ss'.'fffffff '('c')'" using the invariant culture.